Counseling

 Team Sports is an elective class for the student who wants to learn more in depth about fitness, individual sports and lifetime team sports.
 There is a fee for this class.
 (Half Year Class)

-Weightlifting (8th grade only) - 7750
+Advanced Weights (8th grade only) - 7750

 We focus on beginning weight training and other strength exercises.
 We cover fundamentals such as safety, proper technique, breathing, and recording.
 We focus on most basic lifts but show variations of those lifts.
 We also lift lighter weights and do more repetitions to help the development of technique.
 This is a co-ed class.
 There is a fee for this class.
 (Half Year Class)